kpiq/jjChkConn/README.md

 jjchkconn

-v1.2.2-RC11 - Modified on September 21, 2023 - Various issues popped up when the .path systemd unit was activated.
-Its corresponding .service unit is failing on file/folder permissions.
-Systemd also seems to think that the .path unit has User and Group keys, which it doesn't.
-The integrated script continues to succeed.
-Testing still under way.
+v1.2.2-RC12 - Modified on September 21, 2023 - Modified SystemD service units to tune the Restart options.
+Modified the Connectivity Check bash script to add the ability to netcat (nc) for checking connectivity to DNS and NTP servers.
+Added a number of Public DNS and NTP servers to the list of steps.
+The more steps the less frequent we disturb each server.

 Monitor Internet Connectivity, with alerts using a Slack channel, for Systemd distros.